-No mattress lasts forever.
-Experts differ on exactly how often you should replace your mattress - and everyone's situation is different - but if you're wondering whether it's time to change yours, there are some clear signs to look for.
+No mattress lasts forever, despite the growing prevalence of 'forever' warranties.
+Experts differ on exactly how often you should replace your mattress - and everyone's situation is different.
+If you're wondering whether it's time to change yours, there are some clear signs to look for.

-Here, we'll walk you through the signs to look for, to help you know when it’s time to bid your mattress goodnight for the last time.
+Even the best mattresses will one day need to be replaced.
+Here, we'll walk you through the signs to look for to help you know when it’s time to bid your mattress goodnight for the last time.
+And if that time is now, take a look at the best mattress sales so you can bring home a brand new bed at a discount.

 So how often should you replace your mattress?